 · Bespoke interior design and much more.

-MIRRECO™ will sign contracts with a reputable, multiple award-winning smart home builder to deliver the project to Passive Standards.
-We are proud to announce the support of Landcorp, who have secured a prestigious location for their prototype home at the East Village, Knutsford project in Fremantle, with an anticipated launch date in 2019.
+MIRRECO™ have secured a reputable, sustainable home builder to deliver the project to Passive Standards.
+We are proud to have the support of Development WA (previously Landcorp), who have provided a prestigious location for our prototype home at the East Village, Knutsford project in Fremantle, with an anticipated launch date in 2020.
 This development may well promise to be the most revolutionary project ever undertaken in Australia, due to its unprecedented focus on renewables, technology, innovation, and of course, sustainability.

 CAPITAL RAISING FOR GREEN GAINS